NathanM117/giuseppe-pendragon/README.md

  **Rudimentary design for a health app!** This app is supposed to do all kinds of cool things, like calculate your daily requirements for things like calories and water, and macronutrients, and peanuts!
-With that informaion, you can record what you ate and did as your day progresses, and then maybe this app will yell at you a he end of the week?
+With that informaTion, you can record what you ate and did as your day progresses, and then maybe this app will yell at you a he end of the week?
 We're working on it.